microsandbox/microsandbox/README.md

 To run your ai-generated code, you could try a few things:

-- **Run directly on machine?** — Risky for your user's machine
+- **Run directly on machine?** — Risky for the machine <a href="https://horizon3.ai/attack-research/disclosures/unsafe-at-any-speed-abusing-python-exec-for-unauth-rce-in-langflow-ai/">[→]</a>
 - **Run in docker containers?** — Limited isolation for untrusted code <a href="./Microsandbox-vs-Docker.md">[→]</a>
 - **Run in traditional VMs?** — Minutes to start up, heavy resource usage
-- **Run in cloud sandboxes?** — Can get expensive fast and less control over your infra
+- **Run in cloud sandboxes?** — Less control over your infra and lose rapid dev cycles

 **microsandbox** gives you the best of all the worlds, all on your own infrastructure: